thomasbn94/StatsbyggIOT/README.md

 Secrets are not included in the project.
 Please refer to the project owner for secrets.

-There are a few notes about the components in this project that need to be clarified.

 ## Azure function ##

 The Azure function inserts only temperature values.
 The code works like a guide to process other types of sensor data as well.
 Simply add another `case` under `switch (eventType)` and implement the rest of the functionality.
 The function hibernates after a few minutes.
 This is due to the pricing plan in Microsoft Azure.
 After some research, we believe someone with elevated permissions needs to change the pricing plan to `dedicated App Service Plan`.
 However, due to limited access, we are not absolutely sure this is the problem.